microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 ```
 These two lines in combination allow the Clicker component to be consumed as a Fluid component.
 While the first two
 parameters that `PrimedComponentFactory` takes in simply define `Clicker`'s name and pass the class itself, the third
-parameter is important to keep in mind for later as it will list the Fluid DDS' (Distributed Data Structures) that
+parameter is important to keep in mind for later as it will list the Fluid DDSes (Distributed Data Structures) that
 `Clicker` utilizes.

 Finally, the last line consisting of an exported `fluidExport` variable is what Fluid containers look for in order to